-Indonesian traditional ceremony is part of Indonesia’s culture, linguistic and ethnic diversity.
-Indonesian culture is influentially by the religious customs and beliefs of its inhabitants.
+Indonesian traditional ceremony is part of Indonesia’s cultural, linguistic, and ethnic diversity.
+Indonesian culture is influenced by the religious customs and beliefs of its inhabitants.

 Here are some of the most unique and amazing Indonesian traditional ceremonies.

 And yet, it does still exist nowadays.